 You have the right to access your personal information.
 To request access to your personal information send an email to email@example.com or mail your request to Privacy Officer, The Royal College of Physicians and Surgeons of Canada, 774 Echo Drive, Ottawa, Ontario, K1S 5N8.

 You may be required to provide sufficient information to allow us to verify your identity (e.g., your Royal College Identification Number).

-The Royal College responds to a written request within 30 days after receipt of the request.
+Is there a fee involved?
+The Royal College will respond to a written request within 30 days after receipt of the request.
 Under extenuating circumstances, the Royal College may extend the time limit for responding to a maximum of 30 additional days.
-If a fee is required in order to access your information, the Royal College will provide you with an estimate of the cost.
-You should inform the Royal College in writing if you wish to withdraw your request.
+If a fee is required in order to provide access to your information, the Royal College will provide you with an estimate of the cost.
+If you wish to withdraw your request, please inform the Royal College in writing.

-- contains references to other individuals
+- contain references to other individuals;

-- may cause harm to another person
+- may cause harm to another person;

-- may harm or interfere with a law enforcement investigation
+- may harm or interfere with a law enforcement investigation.

 The Royal College makes every reasonable effort to keep your information accurate and up-to-date, which allows the Royal College to provide the best possible service.
 You can help by keeping us informed of any updates such as address change, email change, or legal name change.
 If you find errors in our information, let us know and we will make the appropriate corrections.